The counselling II

 «So Moses’ father-in-law said to him, „The thing that you do is not good.
 Both you and these people who are with you will surely wear yourselves out.
 For this thing is too much for you; you are not able to perform it by yourself» (Exodus, 18:17-18).

-Here we find one more quality of a good counsellor, which is ability to not only point out the problem, but also show it from different perspective.
+Here we find one more quality of a good counsellor, which is the ability not only to point out the problem but also to show it from a different perspective.
 Jethro said to Moses that he was doing a good thing, but how he was doing it was not good enough.
 He also helped Moses to see the deeper issues.
 Before giving any advice, recommendation, instruction or suggestion Jethro first helped Moses to perceive his wrong approach to the ministry.
 He let Moses make out what his mistake was at the moment.
 Jethro let Moses discover for himself the thing that could become a source of future problems for him and the people.

 «..you will surely wear yourselves out.
 For this thing is too much for you; you are not able to perform it by yourself» (Exodus, 18:18).

 Jethro showed Moses that if the things stayed the same it could harm Moses’ health, hinder the growth of the nation, and cause many different negative consequences.
-He helped Moses distinguish the problem from the other standpoint – God’s standpoint.
+He helped Moses distinguish the problem from another standpoint – God’s standpoint.
 This is an ability every good counsellor needs.
 A good counsellor should help a person to perceive his problem from God’s viewpoint.
 People must first notice the problem, and only then they will have any interest in solving it.
 Very often we do something wrong simply because we do not believe our actions to be erroneous.
-So, one of the tasks of any counsellor is to open person’s eyes so that he or she can discover what actually is going on in his or her life, how God sees the situation, realize that his or her lifestyle is causing problems.
+So one of the tasks of any counsellor is to open a person’s eyes so that he or she can discover what actually is going on in his or her life, see how God sees the situation, and realize that his or her lifestyle is causing problems.
 It is a very important quality that we must develop in ourselves so that we can be effective in helping others.Till tomorrow!
-Pastor Rufus Ajiboye
+Pastor Rufus Ajiboy

 Similar Posts